paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 **(e) Definitions** In this section:

-(1) **Covered dependent** — The term “covered dependent” means a family member (as defined by the Secretary of State) of a 11 So in original.
-Probably should be “an”. employee who, on or after January 1, 2016—
+(1) **Covered dependent** — The term “covered dependent” means a family member (as defined by the Secretary of State) of an employee who, on or after September 11, 2001—

   (A) accompanies the employee to an assigned duty station in a foreign country under chief of mission authority; and

   (B) becomes injured by reason of a qualifying injury.

-(2) **Covered employee** — The term “covered employee” means an employee of the Federal Government who, on or after January 1, 2016, becomes injured by reason of a qualifying injury and was assigned to a duty station in the Republic of Cuba, the People’s Republic of China, or another foreign country designated by the Secretary of State pursuant to subsection (f), but does not include an individual receiving compensation under [section 3519b of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3519b&num=0&edition=prelim).
+(2) **Covered employee** — The term “covered employee” means an employee of the Federal Government who, on or after September 11, 2001, becomes injured by reason of a qualifying injury and was assigned to a duty station in the Republic of Cuba, the People’s Republic of China, or another foreign country designated by the Secretary of State pursuant to subsection (f), but does not include an individual receiving compensation under [section 3519b of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3519b&num=0&edition=prelim).

-(3) **Covered individual** — The term “covered individual” means an individual who, on or after January 1, 2016, becomes injured by reason of a qualifying injury and is—
+(3) **Covered individual** — The term “covered individual” means an individual who, on or after September 11, 2001, becomes injured by reason of a qualifying injury and is—

   (A) detailed to a duty station in the Republic of Cuba, the People’s Republic of China, or another foreign country designated by the Secretary of State pursuant to subsection (f); or